Jasmine Sanders Stuns In Skimpy Top & Matching Bikini Bottoms In A Pool

 Jasmine Sanders kept the summer vibes rolling on her Instagram feed today with a new, two-part photo series of herself in a skimpy blue top and matching bikini bottoms.
-She was photographed at the pool and exuded lots of flirty vibes.
+She was photographed at the pool and exuded plenty of flirty vibes.

 In the first shot, she stood facing the camera straight on and crossed her right leg in front.
-She tugged at her bottoms’ strap with her right hand and raised her other hand in the air.
+She tugged at the strap of her bottoms with her right hand and raised her other hand in the air.
 She also tilted her head to the side and pursed her lips for a coy look.

 Her light blue shirt had short sleeves and an open front that was embellished with two front-tie accents that she made into bows.
 It called attention to her cleavage, and she wore it with light blue thong bikini bottoms.
 These had an extremely low waistline with thin straps that rested high on her hips.
 The tag revealed that the outfit was from PrettyLittleThing.

 Jasmine wore her hair slicked back into a casual messy bun, and her makeup application appeared to include shimmery eyeshadow with a purple tone, blush, and glossy bright light pink lipstick.

-She also accessorized with many gold pieces, including multiple necklaces, a bracelet on her left wrist, and multiple rings.
+She accessorized with many gold pieces, including multiple necklaces, a bracelet on her left wrist, and multiple rings.

-In the second photo, the stunner stood with both of her hands on the side of her head.
+In the second photo, the stunner stood with both hands on the side of her head.
 She parted her lips again with a hint of a smile, and was seemingly enjoying her pool.

-Behind her were two yellow pool floaties, and the bright sunlight lit up the green hedges and the outdoor seating area.
+Two yellow pool floaties were behind her, and the bright sunlight lit up the green hedges and the outdoor seating area.

-The update is racking up likes by the minute, and it’s garnered lots of compliments form her followers so far.
+The update has been racking up likes by the minute, and it’s garnered plenty of compliments from her followers.

 “Yess gorgeous @goldenbarbie wow d*mnn,” gushed a devotee.